 and relative risk of smoking

-neovascularisation): occult type 1.
+neovascularisation): with a PED.
 This condition usually progresses,

 but progression rates are very variable.